captainGeech42/zanderwork.com/content/blog/mobile-lab.md

 I'm using a fairly stock Zeek configuration on this setup.
 The installation instructions [here](https://docs.zeek.org/en/stable/install/install.html) are great, but here are a few things I did in addition:

 - I cloned from GitHub to get the latest code (`git clone --recursive https://www.github.com/zeek/zeek.git`).
 The most notable change is that binaries and file paths/extensions have been changed to Zeek, and the latest stable release (at time of writing, 2.6.2) still uses the Bro nomenclature.
-- I configured Zeek to output JSON logs with ISO8601 timestamps (add this to `local.zeek`):
+- I configured Zeek to output JSON logs with ISO8601 timestamps (add this to `$PREFIX/share/zeek/site/local.zeek`):

 ```bro
 @load tuning/json-logs